What is Cloud Computing

 Here's how Dropbox embodies the concept of cloud computing: Remote Storage Instead of saving files directly to their local hard drives, users upload their files to Dropbox's servers via the internet.
 These files are then stored remotely in the cloud.
 Accessibility Once files are uploaded to Dropbox, users can access them from any device with an internet connection.
 Whether it's a laptop, smartphone, or tablet, users can view, edit, and share their files seamlessly across different platforms.
 Scalability Dropbox provides users with the flexibility to store as many files as they need, adjusting storage capacity according to their requirements.
 Users can upgrade or downgrade their storage plans easily, accommodating changing storage needs without the hassle of physical hardware upgrades.
 Collaboration Dropbox facilitates collaboration by allowing multiple users to access and collaborate on the same files simultaneously.
 Whether it's working on a document, sharing photos, or collaborating on a project, users can collaborate in real-time, enhancing productivity and efficiency.
 Automatic Syncing One of the key features of Dropbox is automatic syncing.
 Any changes made to files on one device are automatically synced across all linked devices, ensuring that users have access to the latest version of their files at all times.
 By leveraging cloud computing technology, Dropbox has revolutionized the way people store, access, and share their files, providing a seamless and convenient solution for personal and professional use.

-The objective of this practical exercise is to familiarize participants with the concept of cloud computing by exploring real-world examples of cloud services and their benefits.
+This hands-on exercise aims to provide participants with a practical understanding of cloud computing by directly engaging with real-world cloud services and experiencing their transformative benefits.

 Research and select a popular cloud service provider (e.g., Amazon Web Services, Microsoft Azure, Google Cloud Platform).
 Identify and sign up for a free tier or trial account on the chosen cloud platform if you don't already have an account.
 Explore the dashboard or console of the cloud platform to understand its user interface and navigation.
 Select one or more cloud services offered by the provider (e.g., virtual machines, storage, databases, AI services).
 Follow the provider's documentation or tutorials to create and deploy a simple cloud-based application or service.
 For example: Launch a virtual machine instance.
 Create a storage bucket and upload files to it.
 Set up a database instance and perform basic CRUD operations.
 Utilize a machine learning service to analyze data or make predictions.
 Document your experience throughout the process, noting the steps taken, challenges faced, and benefits observed.
 Reflect on the advantages of using cloud services compared to traditional on-premises infrastructure.
 Consider factors such as scalability, flexibility, cost-effectiveness, and ease of management.
 Share your findings and insights with fellow participants in the course discussion forum or during a group discussion session.